-Almost all of our courses are taught online for these programs (exception is ENY 6591C Mosquito Identification).
+Almost all of our courses are taught online for these programs.
+The two exceptions are ENY 4590C Mosquito Identification, typically offered in Vero Beach, FL the first and second weeks of March, and ENY4230, an internship with a pest control company local to the student.
 A Gatorlink (yourname@ufl.edu) account will grant you access to your course online, UF libraries, and billing (be sure to pay on time to avoid late fees).
 You must use this email (yourname@ufl.edu) account for all correspondence with UF personnel.
 You will receive course announcements and instructions at your Gatorlink email account.
 All of our courses are offered using e-Learning at UF eLearning - University of Florida (ufl.edu)

 Your course will open on the first day of the semester.
 It is your responsibility to log onto e-Learning and to keep up with the course requirements.
 Many of our courses have assignments due during the first week of class.
 Semesters typically start in mid-August, early January and mid-May.
-Specific dates can be found on the Critical Dates web page.
+Specific dates can be found at the UF Critical Dates Page.